-This is a timed assessment; you will have 8 minutes to complete the crossarm assembly.
+This is a timed assessment; you will have 1 minutes and 15 seconds to complete the cable pull.
 This time limit has been shown to provide adequate time to complete this assessment - do not jeopardize your safety or control to finish faster.
 You can rest at any time, but the stopwatch will not be stopped.

-- You will receive detailed instructions (via instructional videos) on how to complete the assessment and you will don proper PPE including gloves, a hardhat with chin strap, and safety glasses. - 2.
-On the command GO, you will lift the crossarm off the ground and place it on the sawhorses. - 3.
-Review the crossarm assembly diagram and example assembled crossarm. - 4.
-Assemble the crossarm as shown in the diagram and example.
+- 1. You will receive detailed instructions on how to complete the assessment and you will don proper PPE including gloves, a hardhat with chin strap, and safety glasses. - 2.
+You will stand in front of the cable reel, and on the command GO, you will grasp the cable with both hands and pull to gain momentum to spin the reel. - 3.
+You will then continue pulling the cable over your shoulder and walk for a total of 100-ft. - 4.
+Upon pulling the cable for 100-ft, you can drop the cable to the ground, at this point the assessment has ended.